European-XFEL/DSSCDevices/README.md

 A middlelayer device to ease resetting ASICS on the various modules by providing a simple scene.
 It's meant to be used by detector experts during commissioning.
 As such, it is its own device.

+### DSSC Veto Check

+The detector sometimes sends out invalid data when configuration was not correctly uploaded to the detector.
+This is difficult to check, as the detector behaves otherwise normally.
+As such, this device takes into account the veto pattern and ensures that the data coming out matches.
+This is then displayed on a scene and error states can be monitored.
+This requires an instance for each ladder.

 ## Contributing

 It is recommended to make git ignore changes to the configuration files found in `src/ConfigFiles`: